asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

 ### Identity Provider Public Certificate Alias
 **Property Name:** `IdPPublicCertAlias`

-**Description:** In case TLS is enabled for the application, this parameter is mandatory.
-In such cases , this parameter specifies the alias of the IdP's public certificate.
+**Description:** This parameter specifies the alias of the IdP's public certificate.

 **Sample:**